homacs/org.cakelab.blender.io/doc/README.txt

 III.
 Update Blender Source Code
 -------------------------------
+Refers to script org.cakelab.blender.io/blender-utils/checkout-branch.sh

-1. Identify the required version on https://developer.blender.org/diffusion/
+1. Identify the required branch of the new version on https://developer.blender.org/diffusion/ --> blender-vX.XX-release
-2. Switch to our existing workspace "blender" or follow https://wiki.blender.org/index.php/Dev:Doc/Tools/Git to checkout repo
-   - look for a branch called
-        blender-vX.XX-release
-   - checkout or switch+pull to new branch
+2. Clone the new branch  (or:  https://wiki.blender.org/index.php/Dev:Doc/Tools/Git)
+   - Edit script and adjust BRANCH and LOCATION
+   - Execute script
+   - Create a new C/C++ project in Eclipse pointing to the cloned blender folder.
-3. Identify changes for the change log on web page:
+3. Identify changes by comparison with the previous release branch (remote->origin/blender-vX.XX-release) for the change log on web page:
-   - check source/blender/makesdna/DNA_ID.h
+   - Focus comparison on source/blender/makesdna
+   - Especially check source/blender/makesdna/DNA_ID.h: If new block types (IDs) have been added, those have to be added manually in the source code: src/org/cakelab/blender/io/block/BlockCodes.java .
+   - Do a quick scan of the changes to find major changes, which might be interesting/API breaking to developers and write those down too.
+   - Put your results in org.cakelab.blender.io/doc/CHANGES_DNA.txt .

 IV.
 Create Source Code Docs
 ---------------------------